 While the facility cost at Mendocino Woodlands is lower than that at Iroquois Springs, when you add in the expenses associated with each camp, including staff travel, meals and kafana, the total cost of each is comparable.
-It’s an important part of the EEFC’s mission to be able to offer camps on both coasts, and we know we are fortunate to have these two different facilities, each one great in its own way.
+It’s an important part of the EEFC’s mission to be able to offer workshops on both coasts, and we know we are fortunate to have these two different facilities, each one great in its own way.

 Misconception #3 – Our Workshops Are More Expensive Than Other, Comparable Workshops

-The EEFC offers more classes, a greater variety of staff, and more evening parties (not to mention the Kafana) than comparably priced music and dance camps.
+The EEFC offers more classes, a greater variety of staff, and more evening parties (not to mention the kafana) than comparably priced music and dance camps.
 We have worked to keep tuition low, with no increases in 2010, 2011 or 2012, and for 2013 have recommended a modest increase to offset increases in hard costs.

 Misconception #4 – Exchanging Free Camp Attendance for Help at the Workshop Doesn’t Hurt the EEFC’s Bottom Line and is a Great Way to Get Volunteer and Other Help

 The EEFC has contractual relationships with both Mendocino Woodlands and Iroquois Springs, and we must pay a per-person cost for each person that attends camp.
 This includes teaching and administrative staff, performers, work exchanges and teachers’ families.
-For example, each full workstudy costs the EEFC approximately $1000 in hard costs (facilities and food).
+For example, each full work study costs the EEFC approximately $1000 in hard costs (facilities and food).
 This figure does not include the administrative and organizational costs mentioned above.

-Misconception #5 - Teachers Do It for “Nothing”
+Misconception #5 – Teachers Do It For “Nothing”